WilliamRagstad/WilliamRagstad.github.io/content/posts/agentic-missing-piece/index.md

 * Separation of intent and implementation means developers encode behavioral promises (contracts, invariants) and admissible side effects (capabilities/effects) directly in the source.
 * Static verification as the inner loop means type checking doesn't just catch mismatches.
 It validates intent constraints, refinement obligations, and protocol/session compliance.
 * Diagnostics built for agents and reviewers include structured errors, deterministic output, provenance, reduced/minimal unsat cores, and repair-oriented suggestions.
-* A large, opinionated standard library provides “one right way” patterns that reduce entropy, improve readability, and minimize supply-chain risk through reduced dependency sprawl.
+* A large, opinionated standard library provides "one right way" patterns that reduce entropy, improve readability, and minimize supply-chain risk through reduced dependency sprawl.
 * Optimization informed by specification means richer intent enables more aggressive, safe compilation, such as bounds-check elimination, specialization, and effect-aware reordering.

 This defines Lento, a readable language in which flexible formal specification is the primary product, implementations are refinements, and the compiler is an active participant in the iterative synthesis workflow.
 Read more at https://lento-lang.org/.